swiftlang/swift-evolution/proposals/0270-rangeset-and-collection-operations.md

 // sumOfEvens == 56

-// You can gather the even numbers at the beginning let rangeOfEvens = numbers.gather(indicesOfEvens, justBefore: numbers.startIndex)
+// You can gather the even numbers at the beginning let rangeOfEvens = numbers.gather(indicesOfEvens, at: numbers.startIndex)
 // numbers == [2, 4, 6, 8, 10, 12, 14, 1, 3, 5, 7, 9, 11, 13, 15]
 // numbers[rangeOfEvens] == [2, 4, 6, 8, 10, 12, 14]